Near New Alexandria in Jefferson County, Ohio — The American Midwest (Great Lakes)

 — Submitted November 2, 2010, by Jamie Abel of Westerville, Ohio.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 694 times since then and 39 times this year.
+It was originally submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 727 times since then and 9 times this year.
 Photos: 1, 2. submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio. • Craig Swain was the editor who published this page.